zammad/zammad-admin-documentation/channels-email/settings.rst

 Ticket Subject Forward: Default value ``FWD``
    The above string will be used on the subject if you forward a mail from Zammad.

-   ..
-Note:: ``:`` will be automatically appended to the above string.
+   .. note:: ``:`` will be automatically appended to the above string.
 Ticket Subject Reply: Default value ``RE``
    The above string will be used on the subject if you reply to a mail from Zammad.

-   ..
-Note:: ``:`` will be automatically appended to the above string.
+   .. note:: ``:`` will be automatically appended to the above string.
 Ticket Subject Size: Default value ``110``
    This setting enforces a maximum length for subjects when replying.
    If the subject you're using for your reply is too long, Zammad will automatically truncate the length and insert ``[...]`` to show it has shortened the subject.

    Example: ``RE: Test somew[...]
 [Ticket#123456]``

-   ..
-Note:: This does **not** limit ticket titles within the UI, just the subjects during replying to an Email.
+   .. note:: This does **not** limit ticket titles within the UI, just the subjects during replying to an Email.

 Enhanced settings